 Here we hope you will find everything you need to know about how the children in Foundation and Key Stage 1 are learning to read.
 If we have missed anything at all, please let us know.
-Miss Elvin is Phonics Lead at Edward Worlledge Ormiston Academy so please feel free to contact her for further information or support.
+Miss Grant is Phonics Lead at Edward Worlledge Ormiston Academy so please feel free to contact her for further information or support.

 What is phonic teaching?

 Phonic teaching involves showing children the sounds of letters (not the letter names) and how these sounds can be blended together to make words.
 E.g. the word ‘cat’ is a decodable word because the letter sounds can be blended together.

 The ability to read is within the reach of every child.
 The most direct route to reading for the vast majority of children is through systematically taught, ‘synthetic phonics’.
 At Edward Worlledge Ormiston Academy we follow a ‘phonics first’ approach to reading, where children learn to decode (read) and encode (spell) printed words quickly and fluently by blending and segmenting letter sounds.
 Our teaching and learning follows the progression of ‘Letters and Sounds’.